ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   ibmcase-restore
   ```

-* A Job will be created.
+* A job will be created

   ```bash
   # kubectl get jobs